Soneso/as-soroban-sdk/README.md

 ![v0.0.4](https://img.shields.io/badge/v0.0.4-yellow.svg)

-This AssemblyScript SDK is for writing contracts for [Soroban](https://soroban.stellar.org).
+This AS SDK is for writing contracts for [Soroban](https://soroban.stellar.org).

 **This repository contains code that is in very early development, incomplete, not tested, and not recommended for use.
 The API is unstable, experimental, and is receiving breaking changes frequently.**